-ASPxThemes is a .NET assembly that contains information on all available built-in DevExpress theme source files – with the exception of the Default Theme, which is included in control-related DLLs directly.
+ASPxThemes is a .NET assembly that contains information on all available built-in DevExpress theme source files – with the exception of the Default Theme included in control-related DLLs directly.

 A DevExpress theme consists of the following source files.

 - Skin files (.skin) store visual settings as control markup.
 Each theme folder contains a separate skin file for each DevExpress web control (e.g., the ASPxPopupControl.skin file describes visual settings for the ASPxPopupControl).

 - CSS files (.css) include CSS styles for controls.

 DevExpress theme source files are organized by theme name.
 A theme folder contains all files related to that theme.
 Skin files are located at the root of this folder.
 A theme folder also includes subfolders (Chart, Editors, Web, etc.), which contain image and CSS files based on the control's type.
 (See the image below for details.)

 The ASPxThemes assembly is registered within the GAC upon installation.
 When you use the DevExpress theming mechanism to apply a DevExpress theme, a specific DevExpress ASPxHttpHandlerModule finds the assembly in the GAC, so it is not necessary to reference the assembly or deploy any files to the App_Themes folder.
 All theme source files are obtained from the assembly automatically.

 DevExpress themes can also be applied via a standard ASP.NET approach.
 See the following help topic to learn more: Apply a Theme with the ASP.NET Mechanism.